Akash-Moudgil/AI-mini-project/README.md

 Dense layers: Two dense layers with the final layer using a softmax activation function to classify the images into five classes.*<br>

 **Compiling and Training the Model**<br>
 We use categorical cross-entropy as the loss function, Adam optimizer, and accuracy as the evaluation metric.
 The model is trained for 15 epochs.
-Here’s how we compiled and trained it:<br><br>
+Here’s how we compiled and trained it:<br>

 *model.compile<br>
     loss='categorical_crossentropy',<br>
     optimizer='adam',<br>
     metrics=['accuracy']<br>
-)<br><br>
+)<br>

 history = model.fit(<br>
     train_generator,<br>